deepchecks/deepchecks/README.md

 from deepchecks.suites import IntegrityCheckSuite IntegrityCheckSuite.run(train_dataset=df_train, test_dataset=df_val, check_datasets_policy='both')
 ```
-Which will result in printing the outputs of all of the checks that are in that suite.
+Which will result in printing the summary of the check conditions and then the visual outputs of all of the checks that
+are in that suite.

 ### Example Notebooks
-For full usage examples, check out:
+For usage examples, check out:
 - [**deepchecks Quick Start Notebook**](./notebooks/examples/CheckSuite_Iris_Dataset.ipynb) - for a simple example notebook for working with checks and suites.
 - [**Example Checks Output Notebooks**](./notebooks/checks) - to see all of the existing checks and their usage examples.